 A software is especially helpful when dealing with large teams or departments as it provides an efficient way of tracking the development of each individual.

 Each tool brings its own management philosophy and framework.
-When you are looking for software dedicated to agile teams and self-organization, then TeamMeter is the right choice for you.
-With TeamMeter, teams participate actively to the skill matrix and use collective intelligence to make the right skill development decisions.
+When you are looking for software dedicated to agile teams and self-organization, then the skill matrix from teammeter is the right choice for you.
+With teammeter, teams participate actively to the skill matrix and use collective intelligence to make the right skill development decisions.

 Utilizing a Skill Matrix